jlaron230/deadlinedrive02/README.md

 ## Tailwind CSS:
 Utility-first CSS framework for styling components.
 Support and Contact

+## Formik and Yup:
+For form management and validation.

+## Ant Design:
+A component library beneficial for our project.

+## Axios:
+For making API requests.

+## jwt-decode:
+For generating and managing tokens.

+## anime.js:
+For adding stylized animations to the site.

+## React Router DOM:
+For component and page routing.

+## jsonwebtoken:
+For JWT token management.

+## FullCalendar:
+For implementing our task calendar.

+## Heroicons:
+For icons used across the site.

+## Framer Motion:
+For additional animations.

+## Swiper:
+For carousel components useful on the quote page.

+## Database management :

+For database management, we utilized phpMyAdmin, and for hosting, we selected Alwaysdata, ensuring a reliable and high-performance infrastructure.

+All these technological choices were made in consultation with our Scrum Master and the rest of the team, ensuring maximum cohesion and efficiency.
+These dependencies were installed to create a high-performance and enjoyable application to use, meeting the needs of our Deadline Drive project.

 For any issues or questions related to the application, please contact us at support@example.com or visit our support page for more information.